 Canada is the largest export market for U.S. high-value and consumer-oriented agricultural products.
 The U.S. exported $28.3 billion of food and agricultural products to Canada in 2022.
 In turn, the United States is the largest export market for Canada’s agricultural products.
 Reports on the Canadian market and trade are available through the FAS Global Agricultural Information Network.

 U.S. Commercial Service

-The U.S. Commercial Service at the United States Embassy in Canada is part of a worldwide network with a presence in more than 100 cities in the United States and in more than 75 countries around the world.
+The U.S. Commercial Service of the U.S. Department of Commerce represents the interests of U.S. exporters by helping to promote opportunities between the United States and Canadian business communities.
+We are part of a worldwide network with a presence in more than 75 countries worldwide and more than 100 cities in the United States.

 Department of Defense's Office of Defense Cooperation